Paperspace/gradient-cli/README.md

 See the Paperspace API [jobs create](https://paperspace.github.io/paperspace-node/jobs.html#.create) documentation for the full list of jobs create options that can be specified.

-Using paperspace-python run
+Using gradient run
 ===========================
-The `paperspace-python run` command provides a number of options to run python code and other commands remotely, as well as copy files and set up python dependencies:
+The `gradient run` command provides a number of options to run python code and other commands remotely, as well as copy files and set up python dependencies:

-    paperspace-python run [options] [[-m] <script> [args] | -c "python code" | --command "shell cmd"]
+    gradient run [options] [[-m] <script> [args] | -c "python code" | --command "shell cmd"]
       options:
       [--python 2|3]
       [--init [<init.sh>]]